apache/beam/website/www/site/content/en/blog/beam-yaml-release.md

   </tr>
 </table>

-Now, let’s say that the business wants to get a record of transactions for all purchases made in the Electronics department for audit purposes.
+Now, let's say that the business wants to get a record of transactions for all purchases made in the Electronics department for audit purposes.
 Assuming the records are stored as a CSV file, a Beam YAML pipeline may look something like this: